epam/Wilma/wilma-functionaltest/resources/src/readme.txt

-The easiest way of compilation: run this comment for every src to be compiled, AFTER wilma built and released ( = ./gradlew build release):
+The easiest way of compilation: run this command for every src to be compiled, AFTER wilma built and released ( = ./gradlew build release):

 javac -cp ./../../../../wilma-application/release/wilma-2.0.DEV.jar <javafile>